franzbu/EnhancedSpaces.spoon/README.md

 Still, this is nothing really new, I hear you say, and you are right.
 The way your windows and spaces are managed, is, though, and you will be surprised at what a difference sometimes even a slightly altered approach can make.
 But read on and judge for yourself.

-One last thing before we dip our toes in the water: windows and mSpaces can be handled using your keyboard only; however, similar to other operations, at times it is simpler and faster to use keyboard and pointing device together, and Mellon provides this additional option wherever it is beneficial.
+One last thing before we dip our toes into the water: windows and mSpaces can be handled using your keyboard only; however, similar to other operations, at times it is simpler and faster to use keyboard and pointing device together, and Mellon provides this additional option wherever it is beneficial.

 ## Installation